Zilor/TF2EnhancedRockets/README.md

 - Added Botkiller rockets, Australium rockets, Festive rockets, Beggar's Bazooka rocket, enhanced Stock rocket
 - Added new convars to enable/disable certain "extra" rockets
 - Added two new menu commands, one for toggling convars and the other for giving yourself snails-pace-projectile-speed rocket launchers to test the rockets.

+**2.0-GMD**
+- Removed Botkiller, Australium, Festive & enhanced stock rockets
+- Removed cvars for the aforementioned rockets & enable plugin cvar
+- Removed the menu/chat commands
+- Removed the extra dependcy
+- Added check to prevent the model change when the models are not precached, downloaded
+- Improved/Changed Code syntax to gatekeeper condition

 #### Credits:
 - [Elbagast](http://steamcommunity.com/profiles/76561197970342156) - The guy that made the rocket models.